kongwenhui520/kongwenhui520.github.io/_pages/about.md

 ---

-I'm a Ph.D. candidate in cryptography at [Tsinghua University](https://www.tsinghua.edu.cn/).
-I received my master's degree in cybersecurity from the University of Chinese Academy of Science and the [Institute of Information Engineering](https://www.iie.ac.cn/), Chinese Academy of Science, in 2022.
+I'm a Ph.D. candidate in cryptography at [Tsinghua University](https://www.tsinghua.edu.cn/) with the supversion of Prof. Xingjun Wang and the researcer fellow Ning Hu from Pengcheng Lab.
+Before the Ph.D phase, I received my master's degree in cybersecurity from the [University of Chinese Academy of Science](https://www.ucas.ac.cn/) and the [Institute of Information Engineering](https://www.iie.ac.cn/), Chinese Academy of Science in 2022 under the supervision of the associate research fellow [Jianghua Zhong](https://people.ucas.ac.cn/~jianghua) and the research fellow [Dongdai Lin](https://people.ucas.ac.cn/~ddlin?language=en).
 Before that, I received my bachelor's degree in mathematics from [Nanchang University](https://smcs.ncu.edu.cn/) in 2019.